Wainscoting Layout Calculator

 panel width = (wall width + stile width / number of panels) – stile width

-To find the height of the stiles, start by finding the desired height of the wainscoting, then subtracting the top rail width by the bottom rail width.
+To find the length of the stiles, start by determining the desired height of the wainscoting, then subtract the top rail and bottom rail width from the overall height.

-stile height = wainscoting height – top rail width – bottom rail width
+stile length = wainscoting height – top rail width – bottom rail width

 How to Estimate Wainscoting Materials